 When it comes to choosing an MT engine, there is no perfect answer.
-The final choice of the MT engine can come down to several possible factors.
+The final choice can come down to several possible factors.
 For example, some MT engines produce better results for a specific language pair or if equally capable, results might be affected by the topic.

 Fortunately, Smartcat makes it easy to perform such a test.
-In any project, it is possible to assign multiple MT engines per language.
-The results will be displayed in the editor and the translators will be able to indicate which MT engine they perceived to produce the most usable output.
-When setting up a project, simply click on the settings wheel for MT at the Settings stage:
+In projects with popular language pairs, it is possible to assign multiple MT engines.
+The results will be displayed in the Editor and the translators will be able to indicate which MT engine they perceived to produce the most usable output for that project.

-As you can see, there are two options for machine translation at that stage — a free MT option and paid services.
+As shown above, there are two options for machine translation at that step: a free MT option and paid services.
 The free MT version is provided by Yandex but in exchange for free MT, they collect post-editing data used to improve the engine.
 This could be a consideration when working with sensitive documents.
 The paid services are provided by different MT developers under commercial licenses with varying terms of services.
-You can buy MT services on the Productivity Services page that is accessible from the left side main menu.

 In the screenshot above, you can see that it is possible to select a different engine for each language.
 Simply drag and drop the language label to the MT engine you want to use for that language.
 By clicking on the Add option, you can add languages to a specific engine.
 For example, you can see that French will be processed by two different engines above.

-Some engines do not provide output for all languages.
-When you drag a language label to a different box, some boxes will become unavailable if there is no coverage from these engines.
+Each engine supports a specific number of languages.
+When you drag a language label, some MT engines may become unavailable if there is no coverage from these engines.

-The MT output can be used to pre-populate the target segments in the editor using the pre-translation option in the case of a post-editing project or simply offered as a suggestion to the linguist along with matches from the translation memory and glossary terms in more traditional projects.
+The MT output can be used to pre-populate the target segments in the Editor using the pre-translation option.
+This might be useful in a post-editing project or simply as a suggestion to the linguist along with matches from the translation memory and glossary terms in more traditional projects.